Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: LinGCReL : Algorithm for linear non-Gaussian causal representation learning

-Finally, it remains to determine $\pa_{\G}(3)$.
-To do this, we first note that $\dim\mW_3=3$.
-Then we project $\mW_3$ onto $\mW_1^\perp$ and $\mW_2^\perp$ respectively, and the resulting dimensions are $2$ and $1$.
-As we rigorously show in \Cref{prop:alg1}, a decrease of the dimension exactly indicates finding a new parent.
-Thus we have $\pa_{\G}(3)=\{1,2\}$, completing the recovery of the graph.

-Finally, we recover the unmixing matrix $\mH$ (and thus the latent variables) by noticing that $\vh_1\in\mW_1$, $\vh_2\in\mW_2\cap\mW_3$ and $\vh_3\in\mW_3$.
-Ambiguities would arise at nodes $2$ and $3$, which are exactly the nodes that have non-empty effect-dominating sets. \end{example}

-The above approach can be generated to any linear causal models.
-Specifically, \Cref{alg:learn-graph} to learn the causal graph and the latent variables.
+\textbf{Step 2.
+Causal representation learning based on $\mM_k$} Now we have obtained $\mM_k = \mB_k\mH$, but the unmixing matrix $\mH$ is still unknown.
+We propose \Cref{alg:learn-graph} to learn $\mH$ and the causal graph $\G$.
 The main part of \Cref{alg:learn-graph} contains a loop that maintains a node set $S$ which, we will show later, is ancestral, \emph{i.e.,} $i\in S \Rightarrow \ans_{\G}(i)\subseteq S$.
 In each round the algorithm finds a new node $i\notin S$ such that $\ans_{\G}(i)\subseteq S$, and a subroutine \texttt{Identify-Parents} (\Cref{alg:identify-parents}) is used to find all parents of $i$.
 After that, we append $i$ into $S$ and continue until $S$ contains all nodes in $\G$.
-Finally, the rows of the mixing matrix $\mH$ is obtained by intersections of properly-chosen row spaces of $\mM_k,k\in[K]$.
+Finally, the rows of the mixing matrix $\mH$ is obtained by intersections of properly-chosen row spaces of $\mM_k$.

 Both \Cref{alg:identify-parents} and \Cref{alg:learn-graph} include a crucial step, which we call it \textit{orthogonal projection}, as described in \Cref{alg:effect-cancellation}.
-At a high level, effect cancellation finds the minimal degree of freedom left after mixing a latent variable $\vz_i$ with $\vz_S$, and this exactly corresponds to the number of parents of $\vz_i$ that are not in $\vz_S$.
+At a high level, it helps determine the minimal RDF for $\vz_i$ after fixing the latent variables $\vz_S$, and this exactly corresponds to the number of parents of $\vz_i$ that are not in $\vz_S$.
+We provide a simple example in \Cref{appsec:lingcrel-example} to illustrate why this approach works.

 The following result states that \Cref{alg:learn-graph} can recover the ground-truth causal model up to $\sim_{\dom}$: